What to Expect at Your First Prenatal Visit

 If you’ve just found out you’re pregnant, schedule your first prenatal visit with Dr. Niraj Patel or one of our Certified Nurse-Midwives at our office in North Tampa, Florida.

-Niraj Patel, MD, FACOG is an OB/GYN at Florida Medical Clinic who specializes in prenatal care, obstetrics and general gynecology.
+Niraj Patel, MD, FACOG is an OB/GYN at Florida Medical Clinic Orlando Health who specializes in prenatal care, obstetrics and general gynecology.
 His special interests include Women’s health and Preventive Care, Laparoscopic and minimally invasive surgeries and future education options for newborns.
 He is committed to a high level of patient care and provides individualized service to each and every one of his patients.

 meggan jaramillio midwife tampa fl